 Because I had all the ingredients in my house to make one and really, it wouldn’t take me much time at all to create.

-I got this for my 26th birthday from my mom and dad.
+I got the above for my 26th birthday from my mom and dad.

-At the time, I loved it so much and it was on the walls of my home for 12 years or so before I took it down a few years ago because it just didn’t go with my decor anymore.
+I loved it so much and it was on the walls of my home for 12 years before I took it down a few years ago because it just didn’t go with my decor anymore.

 These types of art were HUGE in the ’90s.